dmaone/CommonSense/README.md

 Important warning done, here's to the business.

 Ground to any ground point you find on the controller.
-Rows to ports P2.0 P0.7 P2.2 P0.5 P2.4 P0.1 P2.6 P15.5 - looks strange, but it's really not.
-It's USB side of the board - and since the model F 122 keys pin step is 2x board step, I had to fit it that way.
-Also should reduce crosstalk a bit.
-All row pins are reassignable - just avoid P0.2 - P0.4 and P3.2 - they have HUGE(relatively to the capacitance we're about to measure) 1uF bypass capacitors connected to them (see the kit documentation for details).
+All pins are reassignable - just avoid P0.2 - P0.4 and P3.2 - they have HUGE(relatively to the capacitance we're about to measure) 1uF bypass capacitors connected to them (see the kit documentation for details).
-Columns to P1.[0-7] to P12.[0-7].
-P1 is columns 0..7, P12 - 8..16.

-"To the bat cave^W^W^W bootloader" pin is 2.3.
-Pull it low to go to bootloader.
-The LED will light steady blue while in bootloader.

 Building the firmware:
 1) build and program bootloader (CY8CKIT-059 Bootloader.cywrk).
 Basically connect the kit, click the workspace, wait for it to load and press Ctrl-F5.
 It will demand to update KitProg - it explains how.